 Can you get too much?

-Upper limits for both adult men and woman are at 3000 mcg.
+Upper limits for both adult men and women are at 3000 mcg.
 It is less likely to get too much vitamin A unless you are heavily supplementing.
 Vitamin A is easy to get from healthy, whole plant foods.

 How you can get more vitamin A from food (instead of supplements)?